 Circuit tel: +81 285 640001

-Like many things designed and built in Japan, Motegi is unsurpassed in its design and circuit quality the surface is seamlessly smooth, offering high levels of grip, and the facilities are exceptional.
-Yet, despite this high attention to technical detail the Motegi layout looks a bit like a series of drag strips linked together by continual radius second gear corners.
-Even so it is still technical enough that outright power isnt the be-all and end-all when it comes to winning races here.
+Like many things designed and built by the Japanese the attention to detail at Motegi is unsurpassed the surface is seamlessly smooth, offering high levels of grip, and the facilities are exceptional.
+Yet its layout looks more like a series of uncreative drag strips linked together by continual radius corners but still its technical enough that outright power isnt the be-all and end-all when it comes to winning races.

 The main aim, in both instances (acceleration and braking), is to cater for the weight transfer, to minimise the pitching effect.
 To do this the basic chassis package wont be too far removed from what was run during the Le Mans round earlier in the year.
 The rear of the bike will be slightly lower and the front set slightly higher, when compared to other circuits, to offer the braking stability needed reducing the likelihood of the rear wheel leaving the tarmac.
 The front fork springs will boast a slightly higher spring rate, but unlike Le Mans, the advantage is that the damping wont have to cater for any real bumps while the front forks are compressed.